Saturday, February 8, 2014

 The same flaw applies towards the Bobby/ Vicki story line.
 Vicki (Nancy Sinatra), for some inexplicable reason, hopes to spark a romance with Bobby, but he has wandering eyes.
 This nearly costs Bobby his life as the woman he keeps drooling over, Sinistra, is a would be a murderer.
 Luckily for him, her eye sight is extremely poor and instead of offing him, she ends up destroying a knight's armor and a bust of Julius Caesar.
 This subplot takes up the entire midsection the film, only to be forgotten in the last half hour.
 This is a recurring theme in The Ghost in the Invisible Bikini, a character or story line will be introduced, only to be discarded later on.
 It is an extremely overcrowded film.
 Other than continuity, why bring back Eric Von Zipper?
 He doesn't really add anything to the proceedings.
 In the previous films he was the main villain, or at least tried to be, in this film he is a helpless bystander.

 If IMDB and Wikipedia are correct, then the scenes with Karloff and Susan Hart were added after principle photography had finished, thus adding more unnecessary characters into the mix.
-Boris Karloff plays a Hiram Stokely, a recently deceased carnival man that has 24 hours to do one good deed if he wants to enter heaven.
+Boris Karloff plays a Hiram Stokely, a recently deceased carnival man who has 24 hours to do one good deed if he wants to enter heaven.
 The catch is that he must do it from the confines of his crypt, so he sends down Cecily (the title character) to make sure his heirs (Chuck, Lili, and the eccentric Myrtle Forbush) get their rightful share of his fortune.
 His shady lawyer, Reginald Ripper (Basil Rathbone), hopes to scare away Hiram's beneficiaries, so he can keep the inheritance for himself.
-This the plot of the movie, but again, the film doesn't treat this story line with any real sense of urgency.
+This is the movie's plot, but again, the film doesn't treat this story line with any real sense of urgency.
 Even worse is the fact that Cecily, despite being a ghost and being able to go unobserved, is pretty useless for the most part.
 She, on occasion, will play practical jokes on Ripper, but she rarely lifts a finger to help the protagonists; at least for the first 75 minutes of the movie.
 Cecily will often pop into frame (she is tinted blue for a ghostly effect), mug it up for a few seconds, and then promptly disappear.

 At the film's climax, when Lili is in danger of being cut in half by a buzz saw (while tied to a log), Cecily stands in the corner and screams at Chuck to save her.
 Why doesn't Cecily stop the buzz saw herself?
 She does dispose of Reginald Ripper by jamming his gun with her finger, but that could have easily been avoided had she acted a lot sooner.
 The filmmakers try to imply that she is influencing the movement of the characters by having her whisper stuff in their ears; at one point she pops into frame and tells Vicki to wear a bikini, because it will get Bobby's attention.
 This idea never comes off as well as it should, mainly due to the poor execution of the gag; a character will often be in mid sentence when the film suddenly freezes, just then Cecily materializes into frame and whispers something into his/her ear.
 After having dispensed her advice, Cecily abruptly disappears, the film resumes, and the character will repeat what Cecily just said.
 It happens a couple of times throughout the film, but it's only real function is to make Susan Hart's role seem bigger than it actually is.